Course Program of Study (CPoS)

 • *General elective hours that are required to meet the minimum number of hours for graduation

 *In most instances, students must earn a total of 128 hours to graduate.
-Students who have completed developmental studies courses, transfer students who transferred large numbers of elective hours, and students with multiple majors or minors may need more than 128 hours for graduation.
+Students who have completed developmental studies courses, transfer students who transferred large numbers of elective hours, and students with multiple majors may need more than 128 hours for graduation.

 The following credits are NOT considered part of a student’s program of study for federal and/or TN state financial aid eligibility: